 Growth: In high school, student Growth in mathematics and reading is measured in grades 10 and 11.
 In order to compute Growth scores, students must have at least two consecutive years of mathematics scores for math growth and two consecutive years of reading scores for reading growth.
-Grade 10 Growth will be measured form the prior year's performance on the state test in grade 9 to the current year's test in grade 10.
-Grade 11 Growth will be measured from the grade 9 test two years prior to the grade 10 test one year prior to the current year grade 11 college-entrance exam.
+Grade 10 Growth will be measured from the prior year's performance on the state test in grade 9 to the current year's test in grade 10.
+Grade 11 Growth will be measured from the grade 9 test two years prior to the grade 10 test one year prior to the current year grade 11 standardized college readiness exam.
+The Growth indicator will be disaggregated for each subgroup.
+Starting in 2017-18, growth will also be calculated for grade 9 under the new state assessment system.